fzxu/revel.filter/README.md

 With this Revel fitler, make it possible to define controller method that can be triggerred BEFORE or AFTER the Action be called, with all the parameters ready for use.

-The method will bind the parameters according to the definition of the method, it could be different from the parameter defined on the Action.
+The method will be binding with the parameters according to its signature.
+The signature of the filter method could be different from defined on the Action.

 If you have a 'generic' method want to register for different controller & specific methods, it is achievable via define this method on a 'parent' controller and define methods on each 'child' controller to call it, then